IvanCastillo1986/computer-systems-cyber-guide/components/Types-of-memory.md

 ## Cache Memory
 * volatile  -  loses memory when power off (like RAM)
 * much faster than RAM
-* small, high-speed memory unit lcated very close to or within CPU.
+* small, high-speed memory unit located very close to or within CPU.
 Stores frequently used data and instructions from main memory to reduce time that CPU waits for data, improving system and performance.
 * organized in levels (L1, L2, L3 cache)
     * L1 is fastest/smallest
     * L3 is slowest/largest